FDIC – The Guarantor Of Emotional Intelligence

 FDIC is the guarantor of emotional intelligence for an organization.
 It helps you address and navigate emotional challenges and evaluate your progress as an organization.

 During Coronavirus we binge-watched Scorpion.
-The storyline is built around a team of geniuses who solve large-scale threats while struggling to have healthy interpersonal relationships.
+The storyline is built around a team of geniuses who solve large-scale threats while struggling with healthy interpersonal relationships.

-The plots are ridiculous – you repeatedly suspend disbelief as they hang from helicopters, fall from space, sink in quicksand, all while defeating threats to individuals and, at times, the entire planet.
+The plots are ridiculous – you repeatedly suspend disbelief as they hang from helicopters, fall from space, sink in quicksand while they save one another and the world.

 Why did we keep watching?
 Because we enjoyed the character development.
 Walter, the leader of Scorpion, struggled with EQ or Emotional Intelligence.

-When Dealing With Emotional Intelligence Sometimes Being Right Isn’t Enough.
+When Dealing With Emotional Intelligence Sometimes Right Isn’t Enough.

-You have to win people over and convince them to do what is right.
+You must persuade people to do what is right.
 Leaders and managers face the tension between what is true and what is effective daily.
 You need to be right and persuasive, not merely right.

 This is not the organization that insures your bank accounts, but an acronym for addressing interpersonal challenges and expressing EQ.

-When you face behaviors that you want developed or changed in yourself or others, the FDIC helps you evaluate your progress.
+When you develop or change behaviors in yourself or others, the FDIC helps you evaluate your progress.

 How often does this behavior happen?
 If it is a negative behavior, you look for frequency to decrease over time.
 If an employee is sarcastic during meetings and is pushing other team members away, then you need to coach this employee that sarcasm is rarely the appropriate response in a professional setting.